sandeep16064/glb_code/README.md

 text summarization using KG and transformer

 # Setup Instructions
-1. Clone the Repository
+## 1. Clone the Repository
-bash
-Copy code

 git clone https://github.com/your-repo/text_summarization.git
 cd text_summarization
-2. Install Dependencies
+# 2. Install Dependencies
 Install the required Python packages using pip:

 pip install -r requirements.txt

-3. Prepare Your Dataset
+# 3. Prepare Your Dataset
 Ensure your dataset is in the data/ directory in a CSV file named dataset.csv with two columns: text and summary.

 Example: